Sharing Notion Pages: A Step-by-Step Guide to Sharing Templates with Others

 Step 4: Instruct Others on How to Use the Template

-• Add step-by-step guidelines directly on the template page or link to a dedicated instruction document.
+- Add step-by-step guidelines directly on the template page or link to a dedicated instruction document.

-• Explain how to duplicate the page—reminding users to click the duplicate option via the ••• menu before making any edits.
+- Explain how to duplicate the page—reminding users to click the duplicate option via the ••• menu before making any edits.

-Encourage users always to make a copy of the page before editing so the original template remains intact.
+Encourage users to always make a copy of the page before editing so the original template remains intact.

 Step 5: Collaborate and Iterate